BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-The term "Martian" comes via Leo Szilard, who's most famous for having conceived the nuclear chain reaction (a.k.a. nuclear weapons), and who was himself Hungarian:<sup>15,16</sup>
+The term "Martian" comes via Leo Szilard, who is most famous for having conceived the nuclear chain reaction (a.k.a. nuclear weapons), and who was himself Hungarian:<sup>15,16</sup>
 </p>

 <blockquote>